dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.1.0**

+*   Updated admin side scripts to allow DataTables column reordering in the View Signups and All Signup Data pages.
+You can now drag and drop columns to put them in the order you want them.

 **Version 4.0.0**

 *   NEW FEATURE: Admin can now Move a Signup to a different Sheet, Task, and/or Date.
 You can do this from the Admin side View Signups page.
 A new icon has been added after the Edit icon in the Actions column.